ethereum/eth-utils/docs/index.rst

 eth-utils
 =====================================

-Common utility functions for codebases which interact with ethereum
+Common utility functions for python code that interacts with Ethereum

 Contents
 --------